LinkedSoftwareDependencies/Components-Generator.js/README.md

        -e jsonld               Extension for components files (without .), defaults to 'jsonld' -i ignore-classes.json  Relative path to an optional file with class names to ignore --help                  Show information about this command

+  Experimental options:
+       --typeScopedContexts    If a type-scoped context for each component is to be generated with parameter name aliases
 ```

 **Note:** This generator will read `.d.ts` files,